romelperez/yrel/README.md

 */
 ```

-Yrel comes with a predefined list of errors with possible extra parameters for
+Yrel comes with a predefined list of error codes with possible extra parameters for
 the error report.
 The following is a list of them.
 If the type to the right is `undefined`
 it says that it does not require parameters.